Sewing on a Button

 How to Hand Sew a Button – Flat Two-Hole

 If you are replacing a button, you should see clearly where to sew it.
 On the wrong side of the fabric (the inside of your garment), put your needle down into the fabric and come up to the right side of the fabric.
 Thread the needle through one side of the button.
 Make sure the button is centered on the mark and put the needle back down through the opposite hole and into the fabric.
 To create a shank, place a toothpick or a needle under the thread where you are going from hole to hole of the button.
 Stitch through the holes a few more times.
 Finally, to finish it off, bring the needle up to the top but not through the buttonhole.
 Wrap the thread around the stitches a few times tightly.
 Pass the needle to the inside of the garment and knot it off.
+Visit YouTube to see this all in action.

 How to Hand Sew a Button – Flat Four-Hole